Malvern, Worcestershire: Bronze Age to monastic times

 Flint axes, arrowheads, and flakes found in the area are attributed to early Bronze Age settlers, and the "Shire Ditch", a late Bronze Age boundary earthwork possibly dating from around 1000 BC, was constructed along part of the crest of the hills near the site of later settlements.
-The Wyche Cutting, a pass through the hills, was in use in prehistoric times as part of the salt route from Droitwich to South Wales.
+The Wyche Cutting, a pass through the hills, was in use in prehistoric times as part of the salt route from the town of Droitwich Spa to South Wales.
 A 19th-century discovery of over two hundred metal money bars suggests that the area had been inhabited by the La Tène people around 250 BC.
-Ancient folklore has it that the British chieftain Caractacus made his last stand against the Romans at the British Camp, a site of extensive Iron Age earthworks on a summit of the Malvern Hills close to where Malvern was to be later established.
+Ancient folklore has it that the British Iron Age chieftain Caratacus made his last stand against the Romans at the British Camp, a site of extensive Iron Age earthworks on a summit of the Malvern Hills close to where Malvern was to be later established.
 The story remains disputed, however, as Roman historian Tacitus implies a site closer to the river Severn.
 There is therefore no evidence that Roman presence ended the prehistoric settlement at British Camp.
 However, excavations at nearby Midsummer Hill fort, Bredon Hill, and Croft Ambrey all show evidence of violent destruction around the year 48 AD.
 This may suggest that the British Camp was abandoned or destroyed around the same time.

 A study made by Royal Commission in 2005 that includes aerial photographs of the Hills "amply demonstrates the archaeological potential of this largely neglected landscape, and provides food for thought for a number of research projects".
 A pottery industry based on the Malverns left remains dating from the Late Bronze Age to the Norman Conquest, shown by methods of archaeological petrology.
 Via the River Severn, products were traded as far as South Wales.
 The Longdon and other marshes at the foot of Malvern Chase were grazed by cattle.
 "Woodland management was considerable", providing fuel for the kilns.